Last month, I, along with a group of Nepali youth, came together for a workshop to help underprivileged children.

 Sanjay Maharjan, an instructor and an Art of Living volunteer, led a session of meditation and taught them the power of breathing.
 The kids were friendly and enjoyed meditating, listening and practicing the skills we were teaching them.

-Another Art of Living volunteer and student of public health, Roshni, taught them the importance hygiene.
+Another Art of Living volunteer and student of public health, Roshni, taught them the importance of hygiene.
 Several other volunteers led sessions about health and well-being.

 We also organized a drawing competition – asking the kids to draw pictures before and after the meditation session.
 It was interesting to see how their pictures became more positive after meditation.